And God Created Woman (1956 film): Critical response

-When the film was released in the United States, Bosley Crowther, the film critic for The New York Times, found Brigitte Bardot attractive but the film lacking and was not able to recommend it.
+The film received mixed reviews in the United States.
+Bosley Crowther, the film critic for The New York Times, found Brigitte Bardot attractive but the film lacking and was not able to recommend it.
 He wrote: "Bardot moves herself in a fashion that fully accentuates her charms.
 She is undeniably a creation of superlative craftsmanship.
 But that's the extent of the transcendence, for there is nothing sublime about the script of this completely single-minded little picture. ...We can't recommend this little item as a sample of the best in Gallic films.
 It is clumsily put together and rather bizarrely played.
 There is nothing more than sultry fervor in the performance of Mlle.
 Bardot, and Christian Marquand and Jean-Louis Trintignant are mainly heavy-breathers as her men".

-Film critic Dennis Schwartz wrote: "The breezy erotic drama was laced with some thinly textured sad moments that hardly resonated as serious drama.
+Film critic Dennis Schwartz wrote in 2004: "The breezy erotic drama was laced with some thinly textured sad moments that hardly resonated as serious drama.
 But as slight as the story was it was always lively and easy to take on the eyes, adding up to hardly anything more than a bunch of snapshots of Bardot posturing as a sex kitten in various stages of undress.
 The public loved it and it became a big box-office smash, and paved the way for a spate of sexy films to follow.
-What was more disturbing than its dullish dialogue and flaunting of Bardot as a sex object, was that underneath its call for liberation was a reactionary and sexist view of sex".
+What was more disturbing than its dullish dialogue and flaunting of Bardot as a sex object, was that underneath its call for liberation was a reactionary and sexist view of sex."

-Rotten Tomatoes reports a 71% approval rating based on 14 reviews, with an average rating of 6.6/10.
+Rotten Tomatoes reports a 69% approval rating based on 13 reviews, with an average rating of 6.4/10.

-Censorship

-When released in the United States, the film was condemned by the National Legion of Decency.

-Police made attempts to suppress its screening in the U.S.

-Paperback novelization

-Approximately five years after the film's release, in 1961, Popular Library published a series of three screenplay novelizations based on mainstream foreign films known for pushing sexual boundaries in cinema, and this film was among them.
-The by line is that of "new bestselling French author Simone Colette", but no such author ever existed.
-Rather it's a pseudonym for American authorship, devised to tie the trio of novelizations together.
-Whether it served as a single author pseudonym or a "house name" for several writers is unknown.
-The copyright is assigned to the publisher and screenwriters Vadim & Lévy are nowhere mentioned.